pudeIko/piva/docs/source/intro.rst

-The architecture of the :mod:`piva` package is designed with modularity in mind, providing users with a convenient platform for implementing custom data loaders and interactive widgets/apps.
+The architecture of the :mod:`piva` package is designed with modularity in mind, providing users with a convenient platform for implementing custom data loaders and other plugins.
 Detailed descriptions and examples of configuring new modules can be found in this documentation.

 Unlike other experimental techniques, discrepancies in ARPES results between